gurkanfikretgunak/flutter_guidance/documents/basic_mvvm_guidance.md

-# Flutter MVVM Guide
+# Flutter MVVM Guidance

 ## Introduction

 MVVM (Model-View-ViewModel) is a design pattern that organizes the logical structure of software applications.
 MVVM consists of three main components: Model, View, and ViewModel.
-In this guide, we will explore how to implement MVVM architecture in Flutter and provide 10 example use cases.
+In this guidance, we will explore how to implement MVVM architecture in Flutter and provide 10 example use cases.

 ## 1. What is Model?